 - Women drug users mostly live and consume at home where it is difficult to reach out to them - Women who use drugs face the double stigma of drug use and gender discrimination.
 They do not come to services for PWUD as often as men, because they fear that stigma when seen near such a service facility - Women drug users are more likely to exchange sex for housing, sustenance, and protection (transactional sex).
 Since this practice is often not perceived as sex work by the women and therefore not as risky behaviour regarding HIV, they do not use the respective services.
-Sex work is highly stigmatised and often linked to human trafficking, which makes it very difficult to gain access to these women - Women are far more likely than men to be victims of domestic violence, sexual or physical abuse, forced sex work and human trafficking.
-In such a context, they have very little chance to seek help in service facilities and can hardly be reached by outreach activities - Male partners especially those who do not use drugs themselves often discourage the female from seeking services because they fear the stigma or because they want to keep up the woman's dependence on them
+Sex work is highly stigmatised and often linked to human trafficking, which makes it very difficult to gain access to these women - Women are far more likely than men to be victims of domestic violence, sexual or physical abuse, forced sex work, and human trafficking.
+In such a context, they have very little chance to seek help in service facilities and can hardly be reached by the existing outreach activities - Male partners especially those who do not use drugs themselves often discourage the woman from seeking services because they fear the stigma or because they want to keep up the woman's dependence on them

 The 2008 Rapid Assessment and Response study included questions about transactional sex.
 The study found that 10% of the respondents (all men) reported having given someone money or drugs in the past 90 days to perform sex or have sex with them.
 An additional 8% reported having had sex with someone in the past 90 days in order to get money or drugs (5% refused to respond to this question).
 Of those who reported "yes" to this question, all were men.
-The number of women who inject drugs surveyed is small and for each of these questions, 14-20% of the women refused to answer18.
-The refusal of the female interview partners
+The number of women who inject drugs surveyed is small and for each of these questions, 14-20% of the women refused to answer17.
+The refusal of the female interview partners in this survey indicates that sex work is obviously very highly stigmatized in the country and that women feel ashamed to answer questions about this issue.

-16 Färnsveden et. al., Country Gender Profile - an Analysis of Gender Differences at All Levels in Kosovo, Framework for Gender Equality 2014 in this survey indicates that sex work is obviously very highly stigmatized in the country and that women feel ashamed to answer questions about this issue.
+15 Färnsveden et. al., Country Gender Profile - an Analysis of Gender Differences at All Levels in Kosovo, Framework for Gender Equality 2014

-17 Ibid., p.2
+16 Ibid., p.2